-Yankees’ Didi Gregorius Injured After Collision With Kendry Morales Could Be Added To The DL
+Yankees’ Didi Gregorius Injured After Collision With Kendry Morales Could Be Added To the DL

 It happened in the blink of an eye, as so many baseball injuries do.
 While trying to beat out a grounder, Didi Gregorius collided with Toronto first baseman Kendry Morales who was trying to pick a throw wide of the base.
 At first, Gregorius appeared to have suffered nothing worse than a mild ache as he stayed in the game.
 He made a trip around the bases to score.
 He even took the field the next inning.
 Then became evident that he was dealing with more than a minor ache as the following inning saw Gleyber Torres taking over at short with Ronald Torreyes at second.
 Gregorious took a ride to the hospital.

 The latest word from NJ Advance Media is that Yankees manager Aaron Boone reported that Gregorius has a badly bruised heel and may do a stint on the disabled list.
 If that is the case, the Yankees have serious problems.
-After dodging a bullet with catcher Austin Romine taking a foul ball to the chin, losing Gregorius for even as little as 10 days has the potential to not only hurt on the field but cause some depth chart and flexibility issues as well.
+After dodging a bullet with catcher Austin Romine taking a foul ball to the chin, losing Gregorius for even as little as ten days has the potential to not only hurt on the field, but cause some depth chart and flexibility issues as well.

 Didi Gregorius exited the game & was sent to the hospital for further tests after suffering a bruised heel following this collision in the first inning.#YANKSonYES LIVE stream:https://t.co/ONFaE0YXKn pic.twitter.com/qQ1oBPkEU1